 Born in Philadelphia, he moved to Madrid Spain at the age of six where he was introduced to the works of masters in the Prado Museum.
 “Feeling the emotion conveyed in Goya’s, The Third of May in Madrid made me keenly aware of the power of painting—from then on, I was hooked.”

-In college, Stephen studied drawing, painting, sculpture and woodworking.
+In college, Stephen studied drawing, painting, sculpture and woodworking, along with his main course of study resource economics.
 In the summers he worked as a carpenter building timber-frame houses as well as doing field and lab work for the university forestry department.
-After graduating cum laude with a degree in resource economics he designed and built a small wooden boat in his back yard as a “sculptural challenge”.
+After graduating cum laude in 1989, he designed and built a small wooden boat in his back yard as a “sculptural challenge”.
 This was the seed that launched his wooden boatbuilding career, and ultimately culminated in his position as the general manager of the world renowned wooden boatbuilding yard, Rockport Marine (rockportmarine.com).
 The boats he has built and restored, sail the globe.

 Stephen’s growth as a painter paralleled his work as a builder.
 His paintings have been exhibited in Midcoast Maine, Connecticut, New York City, and Singapore.
-His work graces the cover of a rock album as well as the back cover of Wilton Magazine.
-He has also been featured in Yankee Magazine for the renovation of his 1840s home where his paintings display prominently.
+His work graces the cover of a rock album, as well as the back cover of Wilton Magazine.
+He has also been featured in Yankee Magazine for the renovation of his 1840s home where his paintings feature prominently.
+He was also recently awarded honorable mention at the Ogunquit, Perkins Cove Plein Air Festival.

-Stephen has found further connection through athletic endeavors such as, soccer, tennis, cycling, jumping rope, trail running, and hiking with his wife and dog.
-He recently picked up rock’n roll drumming.
+Stephen finds further connection through athletic endeavors such as, soccer, tennis, cycling, jumping rope, trail running, and hiking with his wife and dog.
+He recently picked up rock and roll drumming.

 Statement

-I explore patterns in nature, patterns of harmony and discord both anatomical and behavioral.
+In my paintings I explore patterns in nature, patterns of harmony and discord both anatomical and behavioral.
 I notice the layers, the hierarchies, the paradoxes that coexist.
 These inform my relationship to my own species and to my natural and cultural environments.
-I see life as a landscape, however abstract, peopled or not, reflecting the dynamics of those relationships.
-I strive to make my paintings an almost animate reflection of our ecology, and to encourage the same illuminating examination.

 Stephen Florimbi